 Cotton root rot of apple trees is a fungal disease caused by a very destructive plant disease organism, Phymatotrichum omnivorum.
 If you have apple trees in your backyard orchard, you probably need to learn about apple cotton root rot symptoms.
 Read on for what to look for if you have apples with cotton root rot, as well as information on apple cotton root rot control.

 What is apple cotton root rot?
 It’s a hot-weather fungal disease.
 Apple cotton root rot symptoms usually appear from late June through September with the high summer temperatures.

-Cotton root rot of apples is caused by a fungus that can attack some 2,000 species of plants, including apple, pear trees and other fruit, as well as nut and shade trees.
+Cotton root rot of apples is caused by a fungus that can attack some 2,000 species of plants, including apple, pear trees, and other fruit, as well as nut and shade trees.
 The disease is also called phymatotrichum root rot, Texas root rot, and ozonium root rot.

 The fungus is prevalent in calcareous clay loam soils with a pH range of 7.0 to 8.5 and in areas with high summer temperatures.

 Unlike root rot that is caused by excess water in the soil, cotton root rot symptoms are caused by the specific fungus.
 The disease travels in the soil and can cause enormous damage to cotton and other crops in the south.

 Symptoms of apples with cotton root rot include bronzing of leaves followed by rapid plant dieback.
 The trees suddenly turn dark shades, then the foliage and branches crisp.
 Another symptom often used to establish the cause of death is fungal strands on affected apple tree roots.
 This is usually done when the dead tree is being removed.